CzechsMix/czechsmix.github.io/index.md

 ## Featured Posts

-### Active Reading and Note Taking with Kindle and Evernote
+### Keeping Active Reading List with Nuclino

-*update coming soon as I've migrated from Evernote to [Nuclino](http://nuclino.com)*
+In this post, I give a quick overview of Nuclino, and how I use it to manage my active reading list.

-In this post, I explain my process for making the most of my reading by saving all the important information quickly and reliably with two of my favorite tools.
+This reading list replaces the [previous system I used with evernote](/2016/08/21/active-reading-kindle-evernote.html).

-<span class="more">[Read More...](/2016/08/21/active-reading-kindle-evernote.html)</span>
+<span class="more">[Read More...](/2017/11/06/nuclino-reading-list.html)</span>

 ### Is Shakeology Worth it?